Michael12309/PinMapGenerator/README.md

 To use, download this repo, navigate to the folder in command line, and type
 ```
-python Generator.py image [block size] [use unweighted algorithm?]
+python Generator.py image_path [block size] [use unweighted algorithm?]
 ```

-image: The file you want to convert.
+image_path: The path to the image file that you want to convert to pin art.

 \[block size\] (optional): The size of each "pixel" or "block."
-This will depend on the resolution of the image you're using, but usually, 20-40 is a good number.
-Think of it as "20x or 40x smaller."
+This will depend on the resolution of the image you're using, but usually 20-40 is a good number.
+Think of it as "20x" or "40x smaller."

-\[use unweighted algorithm?\] (optional): By default, this program uses a weighted algorithm to determine which colors to map to each pixel (or 'block'), since the human eye values certain colors more than others.
+\[use unweighted algorithm?\] (optional): Since the human eye values certain colors more than others, this program uses a weighted algorithm to determine which colors to map to which pixel (or 'block').
 To remove this bias, just add a "1" for this parameter.

 ## Program output